pytorch/glow/docs/AOT.md

 ## APIs exposed by bundles

 This section describes the APIs that the CPU bundle exposes.
-Other targets may expose a completly different API.
+Other targets may expose a completely different API.

 Each bundle exposes two symbols named `network_model_name` and `network_model_name_config`.
 The `network_model_name` is the name of the